StarTalk Radio - Cosmic Queries– Multiverse Madness with Max Tegmark

 to be bigger than another?

-And then let's take it from that
+And then, let's take it from that

-directly into the question.
+into that directly into the question.

 Let's drive the truck right into that question.

-Give me one second here.
+give me one second here.

-I got to get this little pipe here.
+I gotta get this little pipe here.

-You know, if we're going to talk about one infinity being bigger than another,
+You know, if we gonna talk about one infinity

-that the pipe has to be right there.
+I need to be prepared.
+The pipe has to be right there.

 Okay.